 MTA Chief Executive Craig Pomare says the draft policy focuses on median strips and other roading improvements to help bring down the road toll.

-“However, the government is overlooking the 9 percent of fatal crashes that are linked to some sort of vehicle fault –often worn tyres.
+“However, the government is overlooking the 9 percent of fatal crashes that are linked to some sort of vehicle fault –often worn tires.
 Road factors are linked to 10 percent of road deaths.”

-Mr Pomare says worn tyres have been linked to a growing number of crashes since the warrant of fitness system was changed in 2014 (up from 107 crashes in 2014 to 166 in 2017).
+Mr. Pomare says worn tires have been linked to a growing number of crashes since the warrant of fitness system was changed in 2014 (up from 107 crashes in 2014 to 166 in 2017).

-“It is vital drivers check their tyres every few months to make sure there is plenty of tread to get them out of trouble if they need to brake suddenly.
-A tyre with even half the original tread will still take twice as long to stop as a new tyre.”
+“It is vital drivers check their tires every few months to make sure there is plenty of treads to get them out of trouble if they need to brake suddenly.
+A tire with even half the original thread will still take twice as long to stop as a new tire.”

-He says MTA recommends people upgrade their tyres once they reach around 3mm of depth, rather than wait until the minimum allowable depth of 1.5mm.
+He says MTA recommends people upgrade their tires once they reach around 3mm of depth, rather than wait until the minimum allowable depth of 1.5mm.

-“All the international research shows that the more tread a tyre has, the safer you’ll be if you have to brake hard or accelerate out of a dangerous situation on the road.”
+“All the international research shows that the more tread a tire has, the safer you’ll be if you have to brake hard or accelerate out of a dangerous situation on the road.”

-Mr Pomare urges all drivers to check their cars every six months to make sure the brakes, tyres, lights, suspension and steering are all in top shape.
-Last year, over half a million vehicles failed their warrant of fitness because their tyres were in poor condition.
+Mr. Pomare urges all drivers to check their cars every six months to make sure the brakes, tires, lights, suspension, and steering are all in top shape.
+Last year, over half a million vehicles failed their warrant of fitness because their tires were in poor condition.